giancosta86/moondeploy/README.md

 MoonDeploy requires a **64-bit** system.
 In particular, to correctly start applications from your web browser, it is recommended that you use the **64-bit version of your favorite browser**, which should be free to download from the browser's website.

-Furthermore, on Windows and Linux, MoonDeploy requires the GTK runtime libraries: the quickest way to get them is installing [GIMP](https://www.gimp.org) - but separated installation packages are available.
+Furthermore, on Windows and Linux, MoonDeploy might require the GTK runtime libraries: the quickest way to get them is installing [GIMP](https://www.gimp.org) - but separated installation packages are available.

 ### Installation